aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 - subtraction by count forward (most important of manual procedures)
 - subtraction by count backward (mentioned for completeness sake)
 - subtraction procedure for large counting numbers

-Ways to teach addition and subtraction involving negative numbers
-- addition - based on accounting
-- comparison - based on accounting
-- subtraction - based on accounting by interpreting a &minus; b as: what change via addition of asset/fortune or debt, and amount, should be made to b in order to get a?
-- zero expressions: b - b = 0; -b + b = 0; b + -b = 0
-- negation operation
-- subtraction as addition with negation - one meaning
-- 'sign' function applied to subtraction operands: 0, '+' or '-' , based on comparison
-- absolute function 'abs' applied to subtraction operands
-- subtraction explained with 'abs' and 'sign' functions - alternative meaning

 Ways to teach multiplication
 - multiplication with single digit counting numbers (less than 10) by filling grid and counting all cells